Eratosthenes/denoue/README.md

 ## Usage:

-Here is a more detailed example of a `denoue` being instantiated in a middleware function called LogMiddleware:
+Here is a more detailed example of a denoue logger being instantiated in a middleware function called LogMiddleware:
 ```
 type ReqID struct{}
 var ReqIDKey ReqID